unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 Regular revisions of the project outline will capture those changes or new directions and will help you with preparing the first full draft of your project paper.

+### Project Work First Draft
+The first draft of the paper or dissertation will have the following content based on your review of and updates to similar content in your outline:
+* Reviewed/updated **overarching goal of the study/investigation** carried out
+by your project work:
+  * In the 1st section of the paper
+  * or in the 1st chapter of your dissertation
+* Reviewed/updated **project work objectives** (or subgoals or milestones) of the study you have planned in order to achieve the study's goal.
+This is NOT to be confused with the results of project.
+This is where you say HOW you've reached the study's goal.
+  * In the 2nd section of the paper
+  * or in the 2nd chapter of the dissertation, or in a  section of the 1st chapter.
+* Reviewed/updated **project work approach**
+  * In the 3rd section of the paper
+  * or in separate chapter of the dissertation, typically following the background/literature review chapter.
+* Reviewed/updated **project work results** in a separate section/chapter (what you expect and partially obtained)
+* Drafted **evaluation of the results** based on project work objectives and evaluation criteria and evaluation methods you describe in this section.
+* Do NOT write the abstract.
+We are not ready to knowledgeably synthesize in 300 words the entire paper/dissertation.

 ### Project Paper/Thesis Manuscript